-The revenue reserve is distributable by way of a dividend.
+The revenue reserve represents the surplus of accumulated profits and is distributable by way of a dividend.

 Dividends payable to shareholders

 Final dividends are recognised as a liability in the year in which they have been approved by shareholders in a general meeting.
 Interim dividends are recognised as a liability in the period in which they have been declared and paid.